joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/menu-basics.md

 The `preparing` and `displaying` events give you an opportunity to update the menu contents or item appearance before it is shown to the user.
-For example, in the listener for the `displaying` event of an “Open Recent” menu, you could change the menu items to reflect the current list of recently viewed documents.
+For example, in the listener for the `displaying` event of an "Open Recent" menu, you could change the menu items to reflect the current list of recently viewed documents.

 If you remove the menu item whose keyboard shortcut triggered a `preparing`